foundry-vtt-community/wiki.js/development/guides/adding-inputs.md

 One extremely common desire for modules is to add a new input to an existing sheet, such as a system-provided character sheet or any of the core-provided sheets.
 Fortunately, if properly constructed, modules can easily use the core document submission and rendering process to manage their data.

+This guide assumes you already have a module with a script attached; everything covered here is working within those js files.
+This process can also be useful to systems wishing to add functionality to core-provided sheets; just use your system ID whenever the code would refer to the module ID.

 ## API Reference